 - The turkey

-The size depends on how many people your feeding, what the occasion is and how many sides your serving.
+The size depends on how many people you’re feeding, the occasion, and the number of sides you’re serving.
 See how much turkey you’ll need per person here.You could also try using turkey tail, its really juicy and full of flavor. - Wood pellets:

 Make sure you have enough wood pellets.
 I usually grab a few bags for when we plan to smoke a turkey - A Smoker